The history of gingerbread spans many centuries and continents. Read on to learn about the evolution of this traditional Christmas treat.

 In current times, gingerbread is not treated as a sacred, religious practice, and can be baked by anyone at any time.
 While gingerbread can be baked year round now, it is still primarily seen as a symbol of the Christmas holiday.

-Today, many homes assemble gingerbread houses, bake gingerbread cookies, and some even adorn their Christmas trees with gingerbread garland!
+Today, many homes assemble gingerbread houses, bake cookies made out of gingerbread, and some even adorn their Christmas trees with gingerbread garland!

 You can even visit Christmas themed shops and purchase specially made gingerbread cookies to share with loved ones over the holidays.